sandeepburra/E-Commerce/README.md

 I have added two search buttons, one is for image input and other is for text input.
 A user can get recommendations, by uploading an image or searching for specific text

-Motivation
-Recently i met my friend in a function, i liked his shirt.
-I asked him to send a link where he has bought, but Unfortunately he bought that in some local outlet.
-I captured that shirt and searched in google image but i got similar images but i couldnt any links to online store.
-That time i realised the importance

 ## Technical Aspect